a collection of shitty poems and feverish thoughts

 the haggard yet bloated, disgusting creature in the mirror

-with its awkward closed-tooth grin to hide
+with its awkward closed-mouth grin to hide

 the yellow of neglect.